lionlai1989/machine-learning/ex7/README.md

 ![preview](https://cloud.githubusercontent.com/assets/5163329/18868583/50f7ce6e-84db-11e6-932c-73f5dd76ed46.png)<br>
 ###Reconstructed images of faces<br>
 ![preview](https://cloud.githubusercontent.com/assets/5163329/18868584/50f8a942-84db-11e6-9918-1d30f8b984bf.png)<br>
-From the reconstruction, you can observe that the general structure and appearance of the face are kept while the fine details are lost.
-This is a remarkable reduction (from 1024 to 100) in the dataset size that can help speed up your learning algorithm significantly.
-For example, if you were training a neural network to perform person recognition (gven a face image, predict the identitfy of the person), you can use the dimension reduced input of only a 100 dimensions instead of the original pixels.<br>
+From the **reconstruction**, you can observe that the general structure and appearance of the face are kept while the **fine details** are lost.
+This is a remarkable reduction (from **1024** to **100**) in the dataset size that can help **speed up** your learning algorithm significantly.
+For example, if you were training a neural network to perform person recognition (gven a face image, predict the identitfy of the person), you can use the dimension reduced input of only a
+100 dimensions instead of the original pixels.<br>